imdeepmind/imdeepmind.github.io/docs/programming-languages/python/args-kwargs.md

 ```

 - **Important Notes**:
   - `args` is just a convention.
-You can name it anything, but the `*` is required.
+We can name it anything, but the `*` is required.
   - It must be placed at the end of the function signature (after regular parameters and before `**kwargs` if both are used).

 ## `**kwargs` (Keyword Arguments)

 - **Definition**: The `**kwargs` syntax allows a function to accept an arbitrary number of keyword arguments (arguments passed by name).
 - **How it works**: The `**kwargs` collects keyword arguments into a dictionary, where the keys are the argument names and the values are the corresponding values passed to the function.
-- **Use case**: When you need to pass a varying number of named arguments to a function.
+- **Use case**: When We need to pass a varying number of named arguments to a function.

 ```python
 def print_kwargs(**kwargs):